World War II

 ADOLF HITLER FBI FILES

-Adolf Hitler FBI Files - 867 pages of files copied from FBI Headquarters in Washington, D.C., and archived on CD-ROM covering matters investigated in the United States by the bureau related to Adolf Hitler.
+Adolf Hitler FBI Files - 867 pages of files copied from FBI Headquarters in Washington, D.C., covering matters investigated in the United States by the bureau related to Adolf Hitler.
 Files contain approximately 350 narrative pages

 ADOLF HITLER OSS - CIA FILES

-Adolf Hitler OSS - CIA Files - 1,721 pages of Office of Strategic Services (OSS) files related to Adolf Hitler, archived on CD-ROM.
+Adolf Hitler OSS - CIA Files - 1,721 pages of Office of Strategic Services (OSS) files related to Adolf Hitler.
 Files are composed of a biographical sketch, two analyses of Adolph Hitler's psychological profile, a collection of abstracts of source materials dealing with Adolf Hitler, and a set of assorted Adolf Hitler OSS files

 BERLIN/EAST GERMANY CIA & OSS FILES